sj-wtf/consulting-website/index.md

 # MN Cloud Consulting

-The premier cloud consulting firm in Minnesota, MN Cloud Consulting provides a wide range of services.
+The premier Cloud consulting firm in Minnesota, MN Cloud Consulting provides a wide range of services and expertise in every major cloud provider.